My Pets (Part 1) and Alphabet Group ‘JFLYV’

 Note to the teacher:

-The teacher will keep all the materials required for the lesson.
+The teacher will keep the required flash cards ready in a basket.

 Flashcards: Pets – Coming soon